erozak/dotfiles/README.md

 # erozak/dotfiles

-A repository of my dotfiles, managed by chezmoi
+A repository of my dotfiles, managed by [chezmoi](https://www.chezmoi.io/).

 ## Installation